SystemsGenetics/granny/docs/users_guide/installation.rst

 Installation
 ============
-Granny was built using Python3 and can be run on any modern operating system including Windows, variants of Linux and OS X. Currently to install Granny, you must use the command-line interface.
+Granny was built using Python3 and can be run on any modern operating system including variants of Linux, OS X, and potentially Windows.
+Currently to install Granny, you must use the command-line interface.
 Follow the installation instructions that match the operating system you are using.

 Opening the terminal